smclab/openk9/js-packages/docs-website/docs/openk9-prerequisites.md

 ```

-I have to log in to the console to create the admin user and to interact with the Keycloak console.
+Log in to the console to create the admin user and to interact with the Keycloak console.
-Do port-forward to acces to console:
+Port forward to acces to console:

 ```bash
 kubectl -n openk9 port-forward svc/keycloak-http 8280:80
 ```

-The access to console using url "http://localhost:8280" and define admin user "<u>admin</u>" with password "<u>openk9</u>"
+Access to console using url [http://localhost:8280](http://localhost:8280) and
+define admin user "<u>admin</u>" with password "<u>openk9</u>".

 ![image-20220226111139171](../static/img/installation/image-20220226111139171.png)

-After creation click on "Administration Console" to access on console with just created user
+After creation click on *Administration Console* to access on console with just created user.

 ![image-20220226111305989](../static/img/installation/image-20220226112558454.png)

-### keycloak.demo.openk9.local
+### Expose using ingress

 The chart made available by CodeCentric provides the possibility to create an Ingress using Traefik
 as seen from the `local-runtime.yaml`.
 It is therefore advisable to exploit the potential of